3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## These Plugins Are Important to OhmineDT

-OhmineDT has some additional CSS codes that are written for some useful plugins.
+OhmineDT has additional CSS codes that are written for some useful plugins.
 So, I would recommend you download the below plugins!

 To quickly install and setting all the plugins, please follow the below one-flow steps: